 6. Client communication

 Clients may not always see how much work an agency puts into creating new pitches and ad campaigns.
-Generative AI can map customer journeys within campaign objectives, providing better visualization from the client’s perspective to communicate the mechanics behind each campaign to target consumers, understand campaign scope, and messaging.
+Generative AI maps customer journeys within campaign objectives, providing better visualization from the client’s perspective.
+This allows the client to communicate the mechanics behind each campaign to target consumers, understand campaign scope and see the messaging.

 7. Pitch presentation and prep

-A clear, engaging narrative structure, visuals, and case studies are essential elements for a strong pitch.
-Generative AI can establish multiple storylines for a pitch and increase an agency’s chance at pitch success.
+A clear narrative structure, visuals and case studies are essential elements for a strong pitch.
+Generative AI can establish multiple storylines for pitch creation and increase an agency’s chance at pitch success.

 While agencies have already done much of the groundwork for creating a new pitch, it’s paramount that legal and creative teams validate intellectual property and legal bandwidth to get their concepts past the finish line.